kolteq/.github/profile/README.md

 ![KolTEQ](/images/kolteq_banner.jpg)

-**Security for Cloud-Native Pioneers!**
+We secure **Cloud-Native Pioneers!**

-Here you will find a range of Kubernetes security tools, including KubeFuzz for fuzzing Kubernetes admission controllers, our publicly available Kubernetes security policies, and the source code behind the comprehensive Kubernetes security collection at [kubernetes-security.com](https://kubernetes-security.com).
+You will find a range of Kubernetes security tools, including KubeFuzz for fuzzing Kubernetes admission controllers, our publicly available Kubernetes security policies, and the source code behind the comprehensive Kubernetes security collection at [kubernetes-security.com](https://kubernetes-security.com).